gilnam74/vex-sneppet/Houdini-basics.md

 ## Project setup
 Environment variables allow to setup variables and values in Houdini.
-List all available variables: `hconfig.exe -a`
+List all available variables: run `cmds`, run command `hconfig.exe -a`
 Check the variable value in Houdini: in Texport window run `echo $<VAR_NAME>`
 Variables which works with paths divided into 2 types:
 - Location (HIP, JOB, etc)